 ED 911 Advanced Foundations of Literacy 3 credits

-ED xxx Teaching Culturally and Linguistically Diverse Learners 3 credits
+ED 918 Reading as Lang: Teaching Cult & Ling Diverse Learners 3 credits

 ED 979 Technology and Literacy in the Classroom 3 credits

 ED 914 Teaching and Learning Literacy Across Multiple Disc 3 credits

 ER 903 Teaching Writing to Striving Readers 3 credits

 EE 915 Detection and Remediation of Early Reading Difficulties 3 credits

 ED 917 Diagnosis, Analysis and Remediation of Reading Difficulties 3 credits

-ED 915 Leadership in Literacy: Consultation, Administration & Superv 3 credits
+ED 915 Leadership in Literacy: Consultation, Administration & Superv.
+3 credits

 ED 984 Portfolio Evaluation 1 credit

-ED 919 Reading Practicum 6 credits
+ED 919 Reading Practicum 3-6 cr

 EDUCATION COURSE DESCRIPTIONS (GRADUATE)

-EA 912 Foundations of Educational Administration

-The purpose of this course is to provide individual students with an understanding of the theory and practical operation of public schools in the United States.
-An overview of the role of an administrator as described by the Massachusetts Department of Education will receive major emphasis.
-These include:leadership, administration, equity, community relationships, and professional responsibilities.
-The ISLLC standards will likewise be explored..

-1 credit

-EA 915 School Finance, Management and Administration

-Pre-requisite: EA 912

-This course will explore the evolution of Public School Finance, Management and Administration.
-Emphasis will be on studying effective management strategies dealing with local school finance systems and its impact upon educational goals and objectives.

-1 credit

-EA 918 Family and Community Engagement

-Pre-requisite: EA 912

-This course is intended to equip the practicing school administrator with the techniques needed to deal with the long line of social challenges that affect children, families, communities and ultimately education.
-Emphasis will be placed on building collaborative relationships within and external to the educational setting that will ultimately benefit children.

-3 credits
+(For School Psychology and M.Ed.
+School Leadership and Administration course descriptions, please see individual program pages.)

 EA 920 School Business Management and Administration

 Pre-requisite: EA 912

 Studies the interaction between school management services and the total educational organization and its environment.

 3 credits

 EA 921 Fundamentals of School Finance

 Pre-requisite: EA 912

 Considers the financial support and the allocation of resources in public education.

 3 credits

 EA 922 Public School Administration

 Pre-requisite: EA 912

 Historical, philosophical, and sociological study of American school administration with major emphasis on the function, duties, and responsibilities of the school administrator.

 3 credits

-EA 923 Law for the Administrator

-Pre-requisite: EA 912

-An in-depth investigation of specific school laws and how they relate to the administration of a modern school system.

-EA 924 Curriculum Development and Evaluation

-Pre-requisite: EA 912

-This course examines curriculum development from a theoretical and practical perspective with a focus on the administrator's role in facilitating constructive curriculum change.
-Curriculum development, implementation, alignment and evaluation will be included.
-MA state standards and assessment, NCLB, and models for curriculum change are discussed.

-3 credits

 EA 925 Staff Development: Theory and Practice

 Pre-requisite: EA 912

 Theories and methods of staff development and in-service education for program aims and personnel.
 Participants will develop strategies to plan, conduct, and evaluate school-based professional development activities.

 3 credits

 EA 927 School Plant and Development

 Pre-requisite: EA 912

 A practical investigation of the planning, developing and implementing of renovations, or construction of new facilities.
 Topics include evaluating public relations and the community, hiring an architect, warrants and bonds, building and developing facilities.

 3 credits

-EA 929 Capstone in Educational Leadership Course

-Pre-requisites: Completion of all core courses.

-A course designed to help the professional synthesize and reflect on information gained from coursework, fieldwork, and practicum relevant to the MEd in School Leadership.
-There is a two credit portfolio assignment that reflects the expectations set forth by the state of Massachusetts for licensure as a principal/supervisor or a three credit thesis option set forth by the Education Department at Worcester State.

-2-3 credits

 EA 931 Administration of Programs for Children with Special Needs

 Pre-requisite: EA 912

 The implications of legislation for administrators who are responsible for implementing these programs.

-3 credits

 EA 932 Educational Personnel Administration

 Pre-requisite: EA 912

 Study of the policies and problems associated with the selection, assignment, orientation, in-service programs, evaluations, promotion, and retention of the professional and nonprofessional staff of a school system.

+3 credits

 EA 933 Collective Bargaining Strategies

 Pre-requisite: EA 912

 A survey of the basic designs, strategies, and mechanisms used in preparing collective bargaining packages, counter proposals, and final proposals.

 3 credits

 EA 939 Action Research Project I and EA 940 Action Research Project II

 A two-semester course during which students will enroll for two consecutive semesters.
 During the two semesters students will meet both in large groups and individually in developing their action research projects.

 3 credits per semester.